-- .1 The unit shall contain thermally protected MOVs.
+.1 The unit shall contain thermally protected MOVs.
 These thermally protected MOVs shall have a thermal protection element packaged together with the MOV in order to achieve overcurrent protection of the MOV.
-The thermal protection element shall disconnect the MOV(s) from the system in a fail-safe manner should a condition occur that would cause them to enter a thermal runaway condition. - .5 Surge Current Capacity The minimum surge current capacity the device is capable of withstanding shall be as shown in the following table: - .1 600V Equipment -Service Entrance: 25 kA - .2 600V Panelboards Not Service Entrance: 18 kA - .3 240V or less Panelboards -Service Entrance: 10 kA - .4 240V or less Distribution Panelboards Not Service Entrance: 10 kA
+The thermal protection element shall disconnect the MOV(s) from the system in a fail-safe manner should a condition occur that would cause them to enter a thermal runaway condition.

-- .6 Panelboard Installation Requirements: - .1 The SPD shall not limit the use of through-feed lugs, sub-feed lugs, and subfeed breaker options. - .2 The SPD shall be installed immediately following the load side of the main breaker.
+- .5 Panelboard Installation Requirements: - .1 The SPD shall not limit the use of through-feed lugs, sub-feed lugs, and subfeed breaker options. - .2 The SPD shall be installed immediately following the load side of the main breaker.
 SPDs installed in main lug only panelboards shall be installed immediately following the incoming main lugs. - .3 The panelboard shall be capable of re-energizing upon removal of the SPD. - .4 Utilize a breaker, appropriately rated as directed by the SPD manufacturer, to connect the SPD to the panelboard.
-The SPD shall be located directly adjacent to the 30A circuit breaker. - .5 The SPD shall be included and mounted within the panelboard by the manufacturer of the panelboard where shown on the drawings. - .1 The complete panelboard including the SPD shall be CSA/cUL listed. - .6 Where shown on the drawings, a SPD may be installed external to the panelboard. - .1 Lead length between the breaker and suppressor shall be kept as short as possible to ensure optimum performance.
+The SPD shall be located directly adjacent to the circuit breaker. - .5 Install SPD as shown on the drawings. - .1 Lead length between the breaker and suppressor shall be kept as short as possible to ensure optimum performance.
 Any excess conductor length shall be trimmed in order to minimize letthrough voltage.
-The installer shall comply with the manufacturer's recommended installation and wiring practices.
+The installer shall comply with the manufacturer's recommended installation and wiring practices. - .3 Basis of Design: Total Protection Solutions Service Track ST080 or Equal